carla-simulator/rllib-integration/README.md

 ray down <autoscaler_configuration_file>
 ```

 ## DQN example

-This next section dives deeper into all the files used by the DQN example.
-For this example, Ray's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285) is used, and both training and inference, are showcased.
-The files are as follows:
+Setting aside the core files, this repository also contains an example to help you understand how to use this integration.
+This next section dives deeper into all the files used by the example, which uses Ray's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285).

-* **dqn_train.py** is the entry to the training.
-It has one compulsory argument, which should be the path to the experiment configuration.
-Here, the configuration is parsed and given to Ray, along with the experiment and CARLA environment classes.
-* **dqn_example/dqn_config.yaml** is a yaml configuration file.
-This should be the argument given to the _dqn_train.py_ file.
-Both the experiment and CARLA settings, as well as the Ray ones can be changed from here.
-These will be updated on top of the default ones.
-* **dqn_inference.py** is the script used to start an inference.
-For this example, one argument is needed, the path to a PyTorch checkpoint.
-* **dqn_inference_ray.py** holds the same functionality as the previous inference file but in this case, it is done using the Ray library.
-As with the previous file, it also requires a checkpoint file, which should be automatically be created by the trainer.
-* At **dqn_example/dqn_experiment.py**, the experiment class is created, with all the information regarding the action space, observation space, actions and rewards needed for the DQN.
-It is recommended that all experiments inherit from `BaseExperiment`, at **rllib_integration/base_experiment.py**.
+As previously explained, the first step is to create the experiment class.
+This can be found at [**dqn_example/dqn_experiment.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_example/dqn_experiment.py).
+As a general overview, it uses a discrete action space with a length of 28 actions, and the observations sent to RAY are postprocessed images created by the [BirdView Pseudosensor](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/sensors/bird_view_manager.py).

+Regarding the configuration, it is located at [**dqn_example/dqn_config.yaml**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_example/dqn_config.yaml).
+The first set of settings are related to the DQNTrainer, followed by the CARLA environment and the experiment ones.
+Focus of the latter, the training blueprint of the ego vehicle is fixed to the Lincoln MKZ2017, and we tell CARLA to create the 'birdview' sensor.
+By default, the ego vehicle is spawned randomly throughout the map but if one or more spawn points are set, it chooses randomly between those.
+There are also additional settings such as the experiment town, or the amount of background activity roaming the city.

+For the training, the [**dqn_train.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_train.py) is used.
+Here, we use RAY [tune.run](https://docs.ray.io/en/latest/tune/api_docs/execution.html) to run the trainer and periodically save some checkpoints.
+Additionally, there are two files that, using the aforementioned checkpoints allow you to use inference on the model ([**dqn_inference.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_inference_ray.py) uses RAY's API while [**dqn_inference.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_inference.py) doesn't)

 With its structure explain, the next sections will be used to showcase how to run this specific example.